HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 Similarly, image CDNs can optimize media better than most and, more importantly, can do this automatically without the need of manual steps that will inevitably be skipped or done incorrectly on occasion.

-So it's not the fact they are third-party resources, so much as what those resources are doing.
-And most third-party usage depends on the third-party service, rather than just as a place to serve it from.

 ### Popular third parties embeds and their performance impact

-To try to investigate the performance impact of third parties, we will instead look at some of the most popular third-party embeds as some have a bad name in web performance circles so let's see if the bad reputation is really deserved.
+To try to investigate the performance impact of third parties, we will look at some of the most popular third-party embeds as some have a bad name in web performance circles so let's see if the bad reputation is really deserved.
 To do that we'll be making use of two Lighthouse audits: [Eliminate render blocking resources](https://web.dev/render-blocking-resources/) and [Reduce the impact of third-party code](https://web.dev/third-party-summary/), based on some [similar research](https://docs.google.com/spreadsheets/d/1Td-4qFjuBzxp8af_if5iBC0Lkqm_OROb7_2OcbxrU_g/edit?usp=sharing&resourcekey=0-ZCfve5cngWxF0-sv5pLRzg) by [Houssein Djirdeh](https://twitter.com/hdjirdeh).

 #### Popular third parties and their impact on render